Capoeira: Malícia, malandragem, and mandinga

 Malícia, not coincidentally, is the quality, or constellation of qualities, that the ideal capoeirista should most evidence in his or her everyday life: a combination of wariness, quick wit, savvy, unpredictability, opportunism, playfulness, viciousness, and a talent for deception.
 The ability to fool, distract, and deceive the opponent is the key to success.
 The basic movement in capoeira, the ginga, is a constant fluid movement backward and forward, and a good capoeirista will use malícia in the ginga to deceive his opponent.

 The ginga is the first principle of capoeira and the embodiment of malice.
 The continuous, ceaseless bodily motion, known as gingar, is the principle that creates deception or trickery, catching the opponent off guard.
 The bênção kick, ironically named, reflects another form of malícia.
 Slave owners would gather slaves in the morning, often on Sundays, to offer blessings, despite their mistreatment.
 In a deceptive twist, bênção appears as a blessing but swiftly becomes an attack on the opponent's belly.

-Malandragem

-Malandragem is a word that comes from malandro, a man who used street smarts to make a living.
-In the 19th century, capoeira was quite similar to the type of urban person who was a constant source of trouble — the malandro (punk).

-In the 19th century Rio de Janeiro, the capoeirista was a malandro (a rogue) and a criminal, expert in the use of kicks (golpes), sweeps (rasteiras) and head-butts (cabeçadas), as well in the use of blade weapons.

-In capoeira, malandragem is the ability to quickly understand an opponent's intentions, and during a fight or a game, fool, trick and deceive him.

-A popular Brazilian saying, "Malandro demais se atrapalha" means that when one tries to be too clever or smart, instead of confusing his opponent, he confuses himself.

-Spirituality

-Spirituality in capoeira is shaped under the influence of various African beliefs.
-Some important concepts of candomblé, such as dendé and axé, which refer to different conceptions of energy, have become common among capoeiristas.